P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/_posts/CTF/2025-09-15-lab-post-board-write-up.markdown

 }
 ```

-Based on the comments in the code above, we can already see the img of how this application handles the user input.
+Based on the comments in the code above, we can already see the imgage of how this application handles the user input.

 # Code Flow